geedew/cross-console/README.md

 # Cross-Console script
 Sometimes you just need to control the console.
 This script provides you with a way to control and take advantage of your console for what it was meant to do (log stuff).
 Leave the debugging to your breakpoints, start logging your code!

+# Features
+ - attempts to implement console in all environments, or extends the console available.
+ - can have console behave differently in `development` versus `production`
+ - ability to send console.error to another Function while in production (for easier error management like sending an email)
+ - using localStorage, a history is kept of all previous logs, limited to 100 ( configurable )
+ - add a filter so that you only see the logs you want

 # Install

 ## Via bower